EMI Calculator

 This calculator can be used for home loans, car loans and personal loans.

-The formula remains the same, but interest rate, loan amount and tenure often vary by loan type.
-Home loans usually have longer tenure, car loans are shorter, and personal loans often carry higher rates.
+The formula stays the same, but the decision changes by loan type.
+Home loans usually run for longer periods, car loans are shorter, and personal loans often come with higher interest rates.

 How Much EMI is Usually Comfortable?